eddyb/hackmd-notes/measureme-rdpmc.md

 In order to get the best results, disabling ASLR by e.g. running `rustc` under `setarch -R` is necessary.

 Note that the `rustup` wrapper binary which allows `rustc +foo ...` does not currently appear to propagate ASLR being disabled to the actual `rustc` binary (e.g. `~/.rustup/toolchains/.../bin/rustc`), so you will need to refer to it directly, for now.

+Long-term we may want to make `rustc`'s use of pointer hashing more intrinsically deterministic, by using special arenas which prefer known addresses, instead of letting the OS pick them.

+### Non-deterministic proc macros

+When profiling a `rustc` compilation which uses proc macros, they may contain arbitrary user code, including sources of randomness and IO.
+The easiest way this can impact the rest of `rustc` is through introducing ASLR-like effects with non-deterministic allocation sizes.

+For example, the very-widely-used `serde_derive` proc macro happens to use `HashSet`, which by default uses a randomized hash (just like `HashMap`), and that will result in different (re)allocation patterns of the `HashSet` heap data, effectivelly randomizing any heap addresses allocated afterwards (by other parts of `rustc`).

+In order to fully eliminate ASLR-like effects due to the use of `HashMap`/`HashSet` in proc macros, during testing and data collection, we had to temporarily change the behavior of `std::collections::hash_map::RandomState` to *not* use the `getrandom` syscall.

+Long-term we'd want either `rustc`/`proc_macro` to hook `std` and disable `getrandom` for `HashMap`/`HashSet`, *or* some sort of tool that intercepts the `getrandom` syscall using `ptrace` and/or SECCOMP filters.
+Alternatively/additionally, we could try getting `std` to use the glibc wrapper when available, making it possible to use `LD_PRELOAD` to defuse `getrandom`.

 ### Subtracting IRQs